 - 1 egg

 - Peel and grate the carrots.
-Trim and thinly slice the spring onions.
-Mix the carrots and onions with the drained sweetcorn.
+Trim and thinly slice the spring onions (scallions).
+Mix the carrots and spring onions with the drained sweetcorn.

-- Add the seasonings, flour, egg and milk and mix thoroughly to ensure no lumps of flour remain.
+- Add the seasonings, flour, egg and milk and mix thoroughly to give a smooth batter with no lumps of flour remaining.